 Theoretical Method

-This method uses the following formula to determine the location of the metacentre:
+This method uses the following formula to determine the location of the metastatic height:

-For a rectangular vessel, the moment of inertia is the same as we used in mechanics of materials, i.e., LW3/12, and is applied as follows:
+For a rectangular vessel, the moment of inertia I is the same as we used in mechanics of materials, i.e., LW3/12.
+The volume is determined by Equation (2).
+An example of this follows.

 Note carefully that this is NOT the metacentric height GM; it is then necessary to subtract the distance from the centre of buoyancy to the centre of gravity from this result to obtain GM.
-This is done as follows:
+To do this we do the following:

 It’s worth noting here that the location of point M is independent of the centre of gravity and dependent upon the geometry of the ship and its volume under the water line (or total weight.)

-Since I originally posted this, I have a much more complete treatment of this topic in my post The Physics Behind “Rock the Boat”.
-It also clears up another mystery for students: what exactly is the metastatic height?
+The second (and less reliable) is the “timing the roll” or “rock the boat” method.
+I have a complete treatment of this topic in my post The Physics Behind “Rock the Boat”.
+It also goes into the pendulum theory behind the metastatic height.

 Notes